Solomonkassa/alx-higher_level_programming/0x00-python-hello_world/README.md

 All files are executable.
 To run the Python scripts, navigate to the directory containing the file and use the following command:

+Then run the programs using the following commands:

+``./cycle
+  ./hello``

 ## Author

 - **solomonkassa** - [solomonkassa](https://github.com/solomonkassa)